exakat/php-dictionary/dictionary/agile.ini.rst

 Agile is an umbrella term.
 The fine-grained methodologies include:

-+ scrum: framework with roles, such as scrum master, product owner, sprints, and ceremonies
++ Scrum: framework with roles, such as scrum master, product owner, sprints, and ceremonies
-+ kanban: workflow visualization method using boards and WIP limits
++ Kanban: workflow visualization method using boards and WIP limits
-+ sprint: time-boxed iteration, usually 1–4 weeks
++ Sprint: time-boxed iteration, usually 1–4 weeks
 + User Story: short description of a feature from an end-user perspective
 + Backlog: prioritized list of work
 + Burndown Chart: visual showing remaining work over time